bitaemi/vue-firebase-real-time/README.md

             })
         }).catch(err => console.log(err));
 ```
-but rather use the id, or even don't make a new http requet to get data, use local data!:
+but rather use the id, or even don't make a new http request to get data, use local data!:

 ```JavaScript
     let ref = db.collection('sooties').doc(this.id);